Australia Nature & Wildlife plus UNESCO World Heritage Sites

 We Love Animals

 Goway is also dedicated to the preservation of the world's unique environment and wildlife and we support various community and conservation programs throughout Australia and New Zealand.
-In Australia we sponsor Zeke, the Tasmanian Devil at Australia Zoo, Matilda, Walter and Kiah, koalas at Rainforestation near Cairns.
-In New Zealand we sponsor Jackson and Darwin, our Kiwi birds at Kiwi Encounter in Rotorua.
+In Australia, we sponsor Zeke, the Tasmanian Devil at Australia Zoo, Matilda, Walter and Kiah, and koalas at Rainforestation near Cairns.
+In New Zealand, we sponsor Jackson and Darwin, our Kiwi birds at Kiwi Encounter in Rotorua.

 Australia Vacation Information